 Allow Yourself to Grieve

 When your wife moves out, it can be a devastating blow to your emotions.
 You may be feeling lost, angry, sad, and confused all at once.
-It’s important to allow yourself to grieve this loss and process your feelings.
+It’s essential to allow yourself to grieve this loss and process your feelings.

 Grieving is a normal and necessary part of healing from a breakup, divorce, or the end of a relationship.
 It allows you to mourn the loss of your marriage and begin to come to terms with your new reality.